BANGAUTOGLASS

 Whether your rear glass damage is covered by insurance depends on the specifics of your policy — particularly whether you carry comprehensive coverage.
 Comprehensive coverage is the portion of an auto policy that handles non-collision events like vandalism, road debris strikes, weather damage, and theft-related glass damage.
 Given that smash-and-grab incidents are a recognized risk for high-value vehicles, comprehensive coverage is especially worth having if you own an 8 Series.

 If you're not sure whether your policy covers the damage, or if you haven't started a claim yet, Bang AutoGlass can assist you with the claim process — walking you through what information you'll need and how to communicate with your insurer.
-We don't file the claim on your behalf, but we can help make the process less confusing, especially for owners who haven't dealt with a glass claim before.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Rear Glass Replacement on a BMW 8 Series